Mustard Oil Benefits

-The practice of massaging mustard oil into the scalp to regrow hair actually dates back some 4,000 years ago.
-Besides helping to stimulate the regrowth of your hair, the massage can also strengthen your scalp and help to reduce headaches.
+The practice of massaging mustard oil into the scalp to regrow hair dates back some 4,000 years ago.
+Besides helping to stimulate the regrowth of your hair, the massage invigorates your scalp and can help to reduce headaches.

 Mustard oil for hair is beneficial because it is rich in fatty acids and it nourishes your hair to their roots and improves the growth of hair follicles.
-For best results, after massaging mustard oil in your scalp, cover your head with a warm cloth to allow it to absorb in your skin better.
+For best results, after massaging mustard oil in your scalp, cover your head with a warm cloth to enable the mustard oil to better absorb into your skin.
 Gently massage your hair taking care not to be too harsh or it may damage your hair.
-Massaging your scalp will stimulate blood circulation and boost hair growth within a few weeks.
+Massaging your scalp stimulates blood circulation and boosts hair growth within a few weeks.

-You can also mix mustard oil with lime juice to help fight dandruff.
+Another benefit is that you can mix mustard oil with lime juice to help fight dandruff.
 This is an ideal home remedy to fight mild cases of dandruff.
-Massage mustard oil (mixed with a few drops of lime) and leave it for half an hour and then wash your hair with shampoo.
-Repeat the process every 3-4 days until your problem is solved.
+Massage mustard oil (mixed with a few drops of lime) and leave it for half an hour before washing your hair with shampoo.
+Repeat the process every 3-4 days until your problem is resolved.

 Mustard Oil Benefits for Skin

-The second method is for producing essential mustard oil.
-It is produced by mixing the seeds with water.
-The mustard seed and water combination produces a chemical called Allyl that may cause irritation when applied directly to your skin.
+The second method is by mixing the mustard seeds with water to produce essential mustard oil.
+The mustard seed and water combination produces a chemical called Allyl that may cause an irritation when applied directly to your skin.

-The best way to benefit from mustard oil for skin is by using it in the form of mustard cooking oil.
-Even then you should do a patch test first to ensure it is safe for you.
-Your skin may be sensitive for its use and the application may give you an allergic reaction.
+The best way to benefit from mustard oil for skin is with mustard cooking oil.
+Even then, you should do a patch test first to ensure it is safe for you.
+Your skin may be sensitive and the application may give you an allergic reaction.

-In case of allergy or any kind of bad reaction on the skin, you should immediately stop using it.
+In case of allergy or other bad reaction on the skin, stop using it.
 Although it has great benefits for human skin and hair, still its use is not recommended for children.

-Another tip is that you may feel a strong>warm sensation right after the application of mustard oil on your skin.
-Know that this is not an allergic reaction, but it is the increase in your blood flow caused by mustard oil and that it is ok to continue using it.
+Another tip is that you may feel a strong, warming sensation right after applying mustard oil on your skin.
+This is not an allergic reaction, rather it is the increase in your blood flow caused by mustard oil.
+It is ok to continue using it.

 The best places to buy mustard oil are your local Asian, Indian, or specialty grocery store.
 Ordering online is also a smart option as you’ll have a wider variety of products to choose from.
-You can also read the mustard oil reviews to determine which brand of mustard oil is best for you, before making your purchase.
+You can also read the mustard oil reviews to determine which brand of mustard oil is best for you.